shyam6163/LinuxConfiguration/README.md

-# Linux Server Configuration By CH.SHyam Prasad
+# Linux Server Configuration By CH.Shyam Prasad

 This is the final project for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).